hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

 .. code-block:: console

    $ cd /project/sawtooth-core
-   $ ./bin/txnvalidator -v --config /project/sawtooth-core/docs/source/tutorial/txnvalidator.js
+   $ ./bin/txnvalidator -v -F ledger.transaction.integer_key

 This will startup txnvalidator and logging output will be printed to the terminal window.